Day 3 Allenby Junction Campground to Mt Shark Parking Lot, 17 km, 265 m Elevation Gain, 392 m Elevation Loss, 5hrs 23 min.

-While Emily tended to the coffee I took a quick trip around the campsite.
+While Micah tended to the coffee I took a quick trip around the campsite.
 It is very small and compact, the trees are more spaced out than at Marvel Lake CG, giving a more open feel, and less privacy.
 We enjoyed a refreshing cup of coffee and ate chocolate that we had brought for the trip.
 After coffee I headed down to the creek to take some long exposure pictures of the creek, to get the effect of the blurred water.
 I do not have a filter yet to darken the picture to lengthen the exposure, but I did the best I could, and it was fun.

 It took us about 40 minutes to reach the Spray River.
-I stayed on the trail while Emily took Volcano down for a drink, it was 11:10 am and getting warmer out.
+I stayed on the trail while Micah took Volcano down for a drink, it was 11:10 am and getting warmer out.
 We started the lone uphill section for the day.
 It was fairly steep for about 5 minutes before leveling off for another 20 minutes.
 At the top we ran into a group of much more mature hikers having a break.
 They were visiting the area from the USA and we quickly struck up a conversation.
 I believe Frosty Paws and Horace were part of the conversation and one the women had her own mascot.
 While we were talking the wardens passed us, we must have passed them at some point.

 We then proceeded to hike back to the car chit chatting about hiking and trading stories.
 One tip we got from a hiking was to skip the American National Parks, and visit the Monuments and State Parks that surround the different National Parks.
 The theory being that the Monuments and State Parks are less popular, but provide the same scenery without the crowds.
 Another tip that the guy had was there is a device available that allows you to transfer fuel from one canister to another.
 I looked it up online, and it exists and has good reviews.
 I plan on purchasing one and trying it.